TaymazKH/microservices-lambda-and-k8s-port/docs/service-architecture.md

 - `run_http_server`: the main HTTP handler.
 This function is invoked only if the service is not running in a Lambda function.
 It defines a handler function which has the exact same functionally as the Lambda handler, and starts an HTTP server to serve on the specified address and port.

+### RPC Functions

+These functions are located in a file with the same name as the service.
+These are the main RPC handlers and each correspond to an RPC in the proto service definition.
+These functions must have this structure:

+- Inputs:
+    1. A proto request message.
+All the RPC functions must have only one message input.
+If an RPC requires more than one argument, a new message type must be defined, containing all the arguments.
+    2. A header map.
+The headers are used for communicating context between the client and the server, such as the timeout.
+Services may define their own structure for communicating context, such as defining custom headers.
+- Outputs:
+    1. A proto response message.
+All the RPC functions must have only one message output.
+If an RPC requires more than one argument, a new message type must be defined.
+- Errors:
+    1. A gRPC error.
+A function may raise a gRPC error containing a gRPC status code and an error message.
+Services may use the error message to communicate external data and traces, for example, by using a JSON string as the message.
+For each language, the following methods must be used to instantiate an error:
+        - Golang: The `Error` and `Errorf` functions, imported from `google.golang.org/grpc/status`.
+        - JS: Simply by instantiating an object with two fields named `code` and `message` (like
+          this: `throw {code: status.NOT_FOUND, message: "Not Found"};`).
+You may import and use the `status` package from `@grpc/grpc-js`.
+        - Python: By using the `GrpcError` class in the `common.py` file that is provided in every Python service.

 ## gRPC Client